Lswbanban/RickArdurous/README.md

 	- for when the Arrow launcher launch an arrow
 	- for picking up a Statuette?
 	- For Rick Death
-- Save on the flash drive?
-	- Save of the progression?
-	- Save of the time for speed run?
-	- Save of the Music on/off
 - Music ?

 # New items to come